thovid/ioBroker.viessmannapi/README.md

 - `viessmannapi.0.heating.sensors.temperature.outside.value` - outside temperature measured by the external sensor

 ## Notes
-This adpater is in early development!
+- This adpater is in early development!
 Expect bugs, and feel free to report bugs here on github (https://github.com/thovid/ioBroker.viessmannapi/issues").

-Currently, it is not implemented to change values or settings.
+- Currently, it is not implemented to change values or settings.
 This is planned for a future release.

+- Currently, git needs to be installed on the host.
+This will change once https://github.com/thovid/node-viessmann-api-client/issues/3 is resolved.

 ## Changelog